browserengineering/book/book/intro.md

 their own.

 As a black box, the browser is either magical or frustrating (depending on whether it is working correctly or not!).
-But it turns out that a browser is a pretty unusual piece of software, with unique challenges, interesting algorithms, and clever optimizations invented just for this domain.
-That makes browsers worth studying for the pure pleasure of it.
+But that also make a browser a pretty unusual piece of software, with unique challenges, interesting algorithms, and clever optimizations.
+Browsers are worth studying for the pure pleasure of it.

 [^loss-of-control]: Loss of control is not necessarily specific to the web---much of computing these days relies on mountains of other peoples’ code.

-There are practical reasons for the unusual design.
-Yes, developers lose some control and agency---when those pixels are wrong, developers cannot fix them directly.[^loss-of-control] But they gain the ability to deploy content on the web without worrying about the details, to make that content instantly available on almost every computing device in existence, and to keep it accessible in the
+There are practical reasons for the unusual design of a browser.
+Yes, developers lose some control and agency---when pixels are wrong, developers cannot fix them directly.[^loss-of-control] But they gain the ability to deploy content on the web without worrying about the details, to make that content instantly available on almost every computing device in existence, and to keep it accessible in the